cuesoftinc/employee-handbook/general/paycheck/README.md

 ## TL;DR

-Your salary will be processed on 1st of every month.
-Please make sure you fill in the correct Account details during the onboarding process.
+Your salary will be processed on the first day of each month.
+Please make sure you fill in the correct bank details during the onboarding process.
+If for some reason, your remuneration is delayed, kindly reach out to the Head of people/Admin.

+## Taxing

-## Introduction
+## Sanctions